htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the *BASE_CGROUP* macro with the slot type. e.g. setting SLOT_TYPE_1.BASE_CGROUP = hiprio_cgroup and SLOT_TYPE_2.BASE_CGROUP = low_prio

+:macro-def:`CREATE_CGROUP_WITHOUT_ROOT[PROCD]`
+    Defaults to false.
+When true, on a Linux cgroup v2 system, a condor system without root privilege (such as a glidein) will attempt to create cgroups for jobs.
+The condor_master must have been started under a writeable cgroup for this to work.

 condor_credd Configuration File Macros
 ---------------------------------------